|The Future||Events and News||Visitor Centre||How

 SENSORY GARDEN WORKDAYS (sessions last about 2 hours)

+Dates 2nd Saturday of the month, 8 October, 12 November, 10 December.
 Meet 10.00am either at the mansion or go straight to the Sensory Garden.
 There will be work to suit everyone.
-In the summer months there is more to do so there are often two sessions
+Call/email for date of any second session, contacts below.

 The Sensory Garden is open and in use by park visitors.
 The changing seasons will be reflected by the type of plants growing, in flower or seeding.
 Friends volunteers are continuing to maintain the garden and plant new plants when necessary and suitable.
 The park gardeners also carry out work in the garden.
 Regretably someone occasionally steals plants which volunteers have planted for the enjoyment of all park users.